nbur4556/lamplist-jobs/README.md

 ## Contribution

 When contributing to Lamplist Jobs, please use the merge request feature provided by GitHub and tag nbur4556 for a code review.
 It is recommended to create a new branch for each individual feature contributed.
+Github pull requests should merge to **staging** not main.
+This allows for testing code in a production environment before it's applied to the live application.